Last Updated on February 3, 2023 by Turner Thornton

 Can you make amendments to the original petition?

 Yes, you can make amendments to the original petition for divorce in Texas.
 However, there are certain rules and procedures that must be followed.
 For instance, you must file a “motion to amend” with the court and notify the other party.
 Once the amended petition has been filed, it will take the place of the original petition.
 It will also start over the required waiting periods.

 Again, if you have questions about amending the original petition for divorce in Texas, we encourage you to speak with an experienced family law attorney.

 Ready to get started on your divorce?
 Contact Us.

 The divorce process can be complicated and emotional.
 That’s why it’s important to have an experienced North Texas divorce attorney on your side from the start.
 Call Varghese Summersett Family Law Group at 817-900-3220 to schedule a consultation.
 We can guide you through the process and help you make the best decisions for your future.

 What questions do you have about the original petition for divorce in Texas?
 Let us know in the comments below!
-And be sure to check out our other blog posts on divorce in Texas for more information.
+And be sure to check out our other blog posts and videos on divorce in Texas for more information.